-Offers for the Alaska Airlines Visa® Business card, Hawaiian Airlines® World Elite Mastercard® and Hawaiian Airlines® Business Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Aer Lingus Visa Signature® Card, Hawaiian Airlines® World Elite Business Mastercard® and Hawaiian Airlines® World Elite Mastercard® are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-Companion fares — also known as a companion pass, companion certificate, or companion ticket — are one of the most sought-after benefits offered by an airline or credit card.
-Whatever it's called, a companion fare offers an individual the ability to travel with a companion at little to no extra cost.
+Companion fares — also known as companion passes, companion certificates, or companion tickets — are among the most sought-after benefits an airline or credit card offers.
+No matter what you call it, a companion fare offers an individual the ability to travel with a companion at little to no extra cost.

 However, not all companion fares are created equal.
-Some companion fares offer eligible travelers the ability to use their companion fare year-round.
-Other airlines and credit cards only offer a single-use companion ticket.
-Some airlines make you earn the companion fare, while other airlines provide it to anyone who wants it.
-And the most flexible companion tickets let you redeem them for half the value if you're traveling solo.
+Some companion fares allow eligible travelers to use their companion fare multiple times throughout an eligibility period.
+Other airlines and credit cards only provide a single-use companion ticket.
+And some airlines require you to earn the companion fare, while others offer it just as a perk of holding a card.
+The most flexible companion tickets even let you redeem them for half the cost if you're traveling solo.

-Some airlines have designed their companion passes as a well-thought-out feature of their rewards program, worthy of attention and pursuit.
-Meanwhile, other airlines have turned it into a lazy half-benefit, slipped into the back end of a credit card's benefits as an afterthought and only offering marginal value.
+Some airlines have designed their companion passes as a significant feature of their rewards programs, worthy of attention and pursuit.
+Meanwhile, other airlines have turned theirs into a lazy half-benefit.
+Comparatively, these provide mediocre value.

 Page Contents